 Just so we’re totally clear: you can transfer your RRSP or TFSA without incurring tax consequences (in case of an RRSP) or losing your contribution limit (in case of a TFSA).

 I get this question around transferring your RRSP, TFSA or small LIRA a lot.
-Like, really a lot.
-Clearly, a lot of Canadians care about this.
+Clearly, many Canadians care about this.
 And why wouldn’t they?
 No one likes to pay penalties and taxes.
-So I’m happy to share the good news!
+So I’m happy to share this good news.

 To put it another way: if you had opened an RRSP with an institution that no longer suits your needs, you can leave without fear.
 The tax man is not coming after you to make you pay a penalty.